 Whatever you do, include attribution to create transparency

 Knowing your ‘average cost per order’ or customer loyalty numbers alone won’t allow you to improve your business.
 You can’t influence an outcome if that outcome is all you know.

 You need to know about underlying reasons for the outcome.
 If you can influence the underlying reasons, you can manipulate the outcome to, for instance, raise the ‘average cost per order’ or customer loyalty.

 Attribution tools like LeadsRx shine a bright light on all customer behavior that led up to a repeat purchase made, or a repeat purchase not made.
 It shows you everything that happened before the numbers show up in your other analytic products.

 Adding attribution to your Shopify store gives you insights as to why the customer acted like he or she did.
 It paints a picture of the entire journey of each individual customer across channels and across devices.
 Everything your customer does between clicking an ad and becoming a life-long high-value customer is visible.

 You can discover where the bottlenecks leading up to a purchase are.
 Maybe it’s just one ad text or shopping cart button that confuses your customers.
 With attribution in place, you’ll know exactly what needs to be improved.

 Remember, improving click-through-rates on a button from 0,4% to 0,8% could literally double your revenue.
 Small numbers matter, and increasing them only slightly can have significant effects on your bottom line.
-Attribution shows you all places where you can make small adjustments, to win big.
+Ecommerce attribution shows you all places where you can make small adjustments, to win big.

 Illuminate my store.
 Enlighten me!